itsnotgunnar/speakerDiarization/README.md

 ## Dependencies

-This repository uses a conda environment, once you have miniconda3 or anaconda installed run the following script:
+This repository uses a conda environment - once you have Miniconda or Anaconda installed run the following script, replacing myenv with the name of your environment:

 ```
 conda env create -f environment.yml